MatejKrcek/flutterShop/README.md

 # Shop app

-in Flutter
+App progammed in Flutter

 ## Used

 I used:
-- providers
+- Custom themes, fonts
--
+- Providers, listeners